RubenYoo/Cpp-exercises/README.md

 # Cpp-workshop
-All the solution of the exercises of the c++ workshop course
+All the solutions of the exercises of the c++ workshop course